 Our aim is to reduce greenhouse gas (GHG) emissions in our value chain by 50% by 2030.

-Our aim is to have impactful climate projects in Brazil, Colombia, and Nicaragua in adopting more sustainable farming practices.
+Our aim is that our climate projects support farmers in selected countries of origin, including for example Brazil and Colombia, in adopting more sustainable farming practices.
 The aim is to reduce the climate impact of these coffee farms by up to 30% and provide consumers more sustainable coffee choices in the future.

 The projects are tailored in co-operation with our partners and the farming community to suit the local needs of the area in question.
 Our new projects will improve profitable coffee cultivation and the livelihood of the coffee farmers.
 Our aim is to scale the best practices throughout our origins in the coming years.